Medicare Eligibility

 You are eligible for Medicare Part A at age 65 if you or your spouse has legally worked for at least 10 years in the U.S. During those years, you paid taxes toward your Part A hospital benefits.
 This is why most Americans pay no Part A premiums when they become eligible for Medicare.
 Part A mainly covers your hospital stays.

-If you have not worked the required 10 years to qualify for Medicare Part A at no cost, you can purchase Part A. Contact Social Security to find out the cost.
-If you must purchase Part A, the coverage will cost up to $$505 monthly.
-In some cases, if you paid Medicare taxes for 30-39 quarters, the standard Part A premium is $278.
+If you have not worked the required 10 years to qualify for Medicare Part A at no cost, you can purchase Part A. Contact Nevada Medicare or Social Security to find out the cost.
+If you must purchase Part A, the coverage will cost up to $565 monthly.
+In some cases, if you paid Medicare taxes for 30-39 quarters, the standard Part A premium is $311.

 Do you need help understanding Medicare coverage?
 The first step to setting Medicare the right way is knowledge.
 Let us help you answer your questions and guide you through the Medicare maze.
-Contact Us Remember, our help is always 100% free.
+Give us a call or message us.

 Eligibility – Part B

 You are eligible for Medicare Part B at age 65 as well.
 However, you must pay a monthly premium for Part B. This provides for your outpatient benefits such as doctor visits, blood work, outpatient care, medical supplies and preventative services.
-Check out our Part B page for more on what Part B covers.
+Check out our Part B page for more on what Part B covers and cost.

 Some people turning 65 and are still with their health insurance through an employer can delay their enrollment into Part B in favor of their group health insurance without fearing a late penalty.

-If you delay enrollment into Part B, give us a Contact Us.
-We can explain the special election periods which you must use later on so that you won’t be subject to a late enrollment penalty.
+If you delay enrollment into Part B, Contact Us.
+We can explain the special election periods which you must use later on so that you won’t be subject to a Late Enrollment Penalty.

 You can enroll in Medicare Part B at any time that you are still covered by a group plan based on current employment.
 After your employer health coverage ends or your employment ends (whichever comes first), you have an eight-month special enrollment period to sign up for Part B without a late penalty.